CanDIG/tyk-kc-demo/README.md

 * Tyk does not automatically do the OAuth2 dance for you; if you want that you have to implement it yourself in middleware and/or virtual endpoints.
 Tyk (like a lot of other API Gateways) assumes that there is a front end to handle that for you, and that its job is to interpose between the front end and the back end.
 * Those that will do that dance for you all have pretty hardcoded assumptions that there is exactly one ID provider.
+* Tyk Identity Broker's job is to handle auth _for Tyk itself_, like to the dashboard or the developer portal (neither of which are part of the open source release of Tyk).
+* Tyk does have OAuth2 handling but that doesn't do the dance, it just has Tyk masquerade as the IdP so that IdPs can change behind the scene without effecting the front end.